Introduction: Motorcycle First Aid Kit

 With this you'll have put together a kit better than anything available on the market, all while being relatively compact and actually useful.
 Good job!

 - What about Bite-sticks for seizures?
 Modern practice does not recommend their use, as they can do more harm than benefit.
 The current practice is to leave the patient alone in a protected environment to go through seizure.
-It may still be used as a splint or for aiding with administration of oral glucose when placed between cheek and gums.
+However, It may still be used as a splint or for aiding with administration of oral glucose when placed between cheek and gums.
+In either case I don't see it important enough to carry on a motorcycle.

 Step 3: What About Training?

 Needless to say, having the tools does you no good if you don't have the knowledge to use them.
+Or enough practice to feel comfortable enough to dare use them.
 That's why no one but a professional should even think about putting a decompression needle (that sharp thingy you stick in someones chest for a tension pneumothorax) in their FAK.
-Likewise, leave the emergency airways to the movies, you won't be poking hollow pens in anyone's throat.
+Likewise, leave the emergency cric airways to the movies.
+You won't be poking hollow pens in anyone's throat.
 But that still leaves an unfathomable amount of tips and tricks that don't come on the bottle's label that you should learn about.
 Keep in mind that anything you put in your kit that you don't know how to use (or don't feel confident using) is just taking up wasted space.

 Regarding theory, the truth is that you can find better and more diverse information via Google or Youtube than anyone could encompass in a single book, so there isn't really a need to buy information these days.
 Nonetheless, it can be quicker to jump start the learning process with well-organized, accredited information.
 A great starting point is Blood, Sweat & Gears: Ramblings on Motorcycling and Medicine by Flash Gordon (not thatFlash Gordon, regrettably).
 It's made for motorcyclists, by a motorcyclist, so you'll find some information there that you won't find anywhere else.
 Another, more exhaustive book I liked is the American Medical Association Handbook of First Aid and Emergency Care.
 And finally, another cool option is The Wilderness: First Aid Handbook, because it's compact and the pages are literally waterproof making it a good option to carry with you on longer trips.